Project Initiation brings together key, foundational documents to:

 Within an individual's environment – things like, family addition, divorce, move away from parent’s home, and the need for an investment – are all changes which might demand a housing change, which in-turn prompts new construction.

-Again… A project is the manifestation and implementation of change.
+A project is created for the implementation of the perceived beneficial effects of change.